 \section{Introduction}

 Large-scale datasets with natural tensor (multidimensional array) structure arise in a wide variety of applications including computer vision \cite{vasilescu2002multilinear}, neuroscience \cite{cichocki2013tensor}, scientific simulation \cite{austin2016parallel}, sensor networks \cite{sun2008incremental}, and data mining \cite{kolda2008scalable}.
 In many cases, these tensors are too large to manipulate, to transmit, or even to store in a single machine.
 Luckily, tensors often exhibit a low-rank structure, and can be approximated by a low-rank tensor factorization, such as CANDECOMP/PARAFAC (CP), tensor train, or Tucker factorization~\cite{kolda2009tensor}.
 These factorizations reduce the storage costs by exposing the latent structure.
 Sufficiently low rank tensors can be compressed by several orders of magnitude with negligible loss.
 However, computing these factorizations can require substantial computational resources.
-Indeed, one particular challenge is that these large tensors may not fit in main memory on our computer.
+One challenge is that these large tensors may not fit in the main memory on our computer.

-In this paper, we develop a new algorithm to compute a low-rank Tucker approximation for a tensor from streaming data, using storage proportional to the degrees of freedom in the output Tucker approximation.
-The algorithm forms a linear sketch of the tensor, and operates on the sketch to compute a low-rank Tucker approximation.
-Importantly, the main computational work is all performed on a small tensor, of size proportional to the core tensor of the Tucker factorization.
+In this paper, we develop a new algorithm to compute a low-rank Tucker approximation of a tensor from streaming data, using working storage proportional to the degrees of freedom in the output Tucker approximation.
+The algorithm forms a linear sketch of the tensor, and it operates on the sketch to compute a low-rank Tucker approximation.
+The main computational work is all performed on a small tensor whose size is proportional to the core tensor in the Tucker factorization.
 We derive detailed probabilistic error bounds on the quality of the approximation in terms of the tail energy of any matricization of the target tensor.

-This algorithm is useful in at least three concrete problem settings: \begin{enumerate} \item{\bf Streaming:} Data from the tensor is generated sequentially.
-At each time stamp, we may observe a low dimensional slice, an individual entry, or an additive update to the tensor (the so-called ``turnstile'' model \cite{muthukrishnan2005data}).
-For example, each slice of the tensor may represent a subsequent time step in a simulation, or sensor measurements at a particular time.
+This algorithm is useful in at least three concrete problem settings: \begin{enumerate} \item{\bf Streaming:} Data about the tensor is received sequentially.
+At each time, we observe a low-dimensional slice, an individual entry, or an additive update to the tensor (the ``turnstile'' model \cite{muthukrishnan2005data}).
+For example, each slice of the tensor may represent one time step in a computer simulation or the measurements from a sensor array at a particular time.
 In the streaming setting, the complete tensor is not stored; indeed, it may be much larger than available computing resources.